 return value = (b – a) * t, which will be 2.

-In the above you code if you see so we were passing the transform.position in the parameter so each frame the distance between two points was decreasing and that is the reason the movement was faster in the beginning and slows down as it gets near to the target object.
+In the above you code if you see so we were passing the transform.position in the parameter a so each frame the distance between two points was decreasing and that is the reason the movement was faster in the beginning and slows down as it gets near to the target object.

-In order to make to make the Lerp movement controlled by time, the parameters a and must be remain constant means it should not change over the period of frames and the third parameter should be dynamic.
+In order to make to make the Lerp movement controlled by time, the parameters a and b must be remain constant means it should not change over the period of frames and the third parameter t should be dynamic.

 Let’s see how we can do it, For example, I want to move the object from its own position to the target’s position in the 10 seconds.